 Life has been really good to me, yet I feel unfulfilled in this endless cycle of daily routines.
 Am I expecting something unrealistic or is this a sign I need to change my lifestyle? [more inside]

+I have recently undergone a lot of change in my life - ended a long-term relationship, moved into a new place (previously lived with partner), quit a long-ish-term career (9 years including profession-specific study) and as a combination of the above, changing a lot of my social group.
 I think this is a sort of make-or-break crossroads time in my life - so would like to actively work on and question what I want to get out of my career/personal relationships.
 My therapist suggested doing "life check-ins" where I spend time thinking and writing down these things.
 Does anyone know of any "worksheets" that might give me some guidance to work with?
 Even a check-list would be helpful, but I'm envisioning maybe a list of questions.
 Google has brought up some options but I'm looking also for personal anecdata about what has worked for mefites.
 Thanks!

 So, I'm selling my house and will have some extra cash, finally.
 I have a consolidated student loan that after years of steady payments, has come down to a very low 1.85% interest rate.
 Given the current economic conditions, and an intense desire to have my money work hard for me after years of being in the doldrums, should I up the payment and try to save a tiny bit on interest?
 Or would it be better to stuff my IRA, or put money into a no-load fund or index? [more inside]

 I'm finishing my second semester of a MA program, and am realizing that I am not happy in this program and (most importantly) it isn't fulfilling my academic and professional needs.
 I have identified another MA program which I know would be a good fit for me, and am considering switching.
 Assuming money is no object here, would I be crazy to make the switch? [more inside]

 After seeing and reading about the death of parents, one of the biggest regrets seems to be not knowing them better.
 I have a cordial but distance relationship from my parents and while I don't ever see us being BFFs, I would like to know them better as people and their life.
 How do I do this, considering I live 6 states away? [more inside]